opencast/opencast/docs/guides/admin/docs/configuration/load.md

 As an example, say we have a worker with 8 cores.
 With Opencast 1.x all jobs, even expensive jobs like encoding, had an effective load value of 1.0.
 This meant that Opencast would schedule up to 8 encodes on worker 1!
 Obviously this is not ideal, since most encoding jobs consume multiple cores.
-With Opencast 2.x you can now specify on an encoding profile level how much load is imposed on a node.
+Since Opencast 2.1 you can now specify on an encoding profile level how much load is imposed on a node.
 Likewise, all other jobs (video segmentation, publishing, etc) also now have configurable loads.